 |Start Date:||22 May 21|

 |Race Record:||05h 24m 04s by KAOS skippered by Peter Blake in 1999|

 A short coastal race starting off Queenscliff, going out of Port Phillip Heads before turning right to follow the coast to Apollo Bay.

-As the concluding race on the summer racing calendar, the 52 mile dash to Apollo Bay often decides the Ocean Racing Championship.
+As the concluding race on the summer racing calendar, the 52 mile dash to Apollo Bay often decides the Ocean Racing Championship and Coastal Championship Series.